 To blanch asparagus you need to bring a pot of water into a boil, put the stalks in there and leave them there for about 2 minutes.
 Instead of putting asparaguses into boiling water, you can steam them.
 After heating you should quickly cool the vegetables down to stop the cooking process.
 A pot or a sink of cold water would do the trick.
 Once done, you should drain the vegetables

 Since it’s best not to leave trimmed asparagus for too long, I suggest you should put the pot on heat before trimming the asparaguses.

-If you’d like to be able to scoop one or two pieces of asparagus from the freezer bag, you should pre freeze the pieces before putting them into the freezer for good.
-Pre freezing will suppress pieces from freezing to each other.
-You can easily do that using a cookie sheet – just put all pieces of asparagus on a cookie sheet and put it into the freezer for a few hours.
+If you’d like to be able to scoop one or two pieces of asparagus from the freezer bag, pre freeze the pieces before putting them into the freezer for good.
+Pre freezing will stop pieces from clumping.
+You can do that using a cookie sheet .
+Just put all pieces of asparagus on a cookie sheet and put it into the freezer for a few hours.
 Once the vegetables are frozen, take the cooking sheet out of the freezer.
 Asparaguses are ready to be frozen for the long term.
 Please bear in mind that this step is optional, you don’t have to pre freeze asparagus.

 Packaging and freezing asparagus for the long term

-Prepare a freezer bag or a plastic airtight container and transfer there the pieces of asparagus.
-It’s good when the amount of asparagus in one package is suitable for one dish, but it’s not a must, especially if you’ve pre frozen it using the guidelines given in the last paragraph.
+Prepare a freezer bag or a plastic airtight container and transfer the pieces of asparagus to it.
+It’s good when the amount of asparagus in one package is suitable for one dish.
+It’s not a must, though.
+Especially, if you’ve pre frozen it using the guidelines given in the last paragraph.
 If you decided to store asparagus in freezer bags (recommended), make sure to push out the air from the bag before putting it into the freezer.
 Label and date the packaging and put it into the freezer.
 You can keep it there for even one and a half year while preserving good quality of the vegetables.

 As you can see, you can freeze asparagus and it’s easy to do this.